12th National Voters' Day 2022: History, Significance, Theme and Know Why is Celebrated

-25th January is the foundation day of the Election Commission of India (ECI) which came into existence on 1950.
-This day was first celebrated in 2011 to encourage as much as young voters to take part in the electoral process.
+25th January is the foundation day of the Election Commission of India (ECI) which came into existence in 1950.
+This day was first celebrated in 2011 to encourage young voters to take part in the electoral process.
 No doubt it is the day to celebrate the right to vote and also the democracy of India.
-Election Commission main objective is to increase the enrolment of voters, especially the eligible ones.
+Election Commission's main objective is to increase the enrolment of voters, especially the eligible ones.

 Where a person can Vote?

 Generally, the electoral commission allows a person to vote in the place where he or she resides or lives.
 If voting is done from two or more different places it is considered as an offence and this should be intimated to the Electoral Commission whenever he or she changes his or her place of living.
-In other words we can say that it is a crime.
-When a person turns 18 years of age, as a citizen of India, he or she can enrol himself or herself as a voter.
+In other words, we can say that it is a crime.
+When a person turns 18 years of age, as a citizen of India, he or she can enroll himself or herself as a voter.
 Also, the Election Commission revises the electoral rolls every five years and also before an election.
-At the time of voting it is not necessary to carry a voter id, you can carry your PAN card, Driving licence, Adhaar Card etc.
+At the time of voting, it is not necessary to carry a voter id, you can carry your PAN card, Driving license, Adhaar Card, etc.

 India is a democratic country.
-Every citizen has basic rights to vote.
-He or she has right to select his leader to whomever they think is capable of leading the nation, solve the problems of common people, bring about change etc. National Voters Day is a significant root of India as future of the country lies in the leader that we choose.
+Every citizen has the basic right to vote.
+He or she has the right to select his leader to whomever they think is capable of leading the nation, solving the problems of common people, bringing about change, etc. National Voters Day is a significant root of India as the future of the country lies in the leader that we choose.

 Just think once, that if we do not come forward and choose the right leader then the progress and development of the country will be hampered and will also affect the people of the country.
 It is the leader of the country who decides various basic big projects and several things.
-If basic system will not be developed properly it may lead to under construction of roads, electricity connection problems etc. Hence, we should encourage youth for participation and build a strong network for the coming generation who will make sure to cast their votes without fail.
+If the basic system will not be developed properly it may lead to under construction of roads, electricity connection problems, etc. Hence, we should encourage youth to participate and build a strong network for the coming generation who will make sure to cast their votes without fail.